 - Let friends, family and co-workers know you are looking to volunteer.

-- Find volunteer opportunities at Go Volunteer or through Culture and Tourism.
+- Find volunteer opportunities at Go Volunteer.

 - Check for a volunteer centre near you at Volunteer Alberta.